OpenZeppelin/compound-security-policies/README.md

 **Owner:** Community

-Once a pause is in place, it can only be unpaused by a community governance proposal by the DAO and therefore is subject to the 7 day governance process.
+In v2, once a pause is in place, it can only be unpaused by a community governance proposal by the DAO and therefore is subject to the 7 day governance process.

+In v3, the pause guardian multisig can directly unpause without going through a governance proposal.

 ### Contract Upgrades